-See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.
+See the latest updates and information regarding the COVID-19 pandemic at semo.edu/covid19.

-Three new members have been appointed to the Southeast Missouri University Foundation Board.
+Four new members have been appointed to the Southeast Missouri University Foundation Board.

 The University Foundation, founded in 1983, furthers the causes and mission of Southeast Missouri State University.
 The Foundation obtains and manages resources that allow the University to enhance the quality and extend the range of services provided to its students and the region.

 “The Foundation recognizes special opportunities for the University and undertakes and supports fundraising activities that provide resources to enable the University to capitalize on these opportunities,” Lee said.
 “The Foundation recognizes donors and provides strength for the continually improving growth, visibility, and excellence of the University.”

 The volunteer Foundation Board of Directors includes many Southeast alumni, regional business leaders, and supporters of the University.
 Board members comes from not only the southeast Missouri region and the St. Louis area but also from across the country.
 In addition, the Board includes University administrators, faculty representatives and two student representatives.
 Last year, the Board also welcomed its first international alumnus.

 The Board of Directors is responsible for establishing a continuous development operation to support scholarships and other strategic initiatives of Southeast; to encourage voluntary contributions regularly from alumni, friends, corporations, foundations, and other organizations; and to oversee and recommend procedures relating to the investment of foundation assets.

 Linda Lattin Burns, a native Kansan, earned both a Bachelor of Science in Education (English) and an Master of Arts in English from Emporia (KS) State University and a Doctorate of Philosophy in English Education from the University of Missouri-Columbia.